zaakki-ahamed/Arabic_OCR_From_PDF/README.md

 - PyPDF2==3.0.1
 - tesseract-ocr-ara==1.1.0
 - poppler-utils==21.11.0

-## Note
-Before running the script, make sure to set the path to the Tesseract OCR command in the script.
-Locate the following line:

-`pytesseract.pytesseract.tesseract_cmd = r'/usr/bin/tesseract'`

-and modify the path according to the setup of your machine.

 ## Input / Output
 - Input : `filePath` variable points to your input PDF file.